kytulendu/rra-krr/rrowl.md

 - Saber-tooth cat like skull for head.
 - Sika deer like anthers.
 - Have a pair of chin bone horns.
-- The back have enlonged spinous process.
+- The back have spine spike.

 **Relative:**